 Not only can you get up close to a whole bunch of animals, the farm regularly has events and activities that kids can participate in that help show what it takes to make a farm run.
 Check out their website for the schedule.

-The location itself is lovely and there’s plenty of open spaces to spread a picnic blanket and enjoy the openness.
+The location itself is lovely and there are plenty of open spaces to spread a picnic blanket and enjoy the openness.
 It’s hard to believe that this place is only 5 kilometres from the centre of the city.
 If a picnic isn’t your thing then there’s some great eating options in the nearby building that was the Abbotsford Convent.

 The Collingwood Childrens Farm may seem a bit too simple of older kids, like anyone beyond primary school years.
 That said, it is a lot of fun and for kids who have’t grown out of the thrill of getting up close to animals.
 It’s a great outdoor activity that we love going to and easily deserving of being on the list of the best fun things for kids in Melbourne.